Why Vinyl Sheet Piling

 Throughout the ensuing years, changes in materials, configurations and installation techniques have led to a vast range of sheet pile applications.

-Timber piles, which have low bearing capacity, must be cut off
+Timber piles, which have low bearing capacity.

-They are liable to decay or deterioration by salt water, or insects
+They are liable to decay or deterioration by salt water,

 Precast or prestressed concrete sheet piles must be properly reinforced to withstand handling, transportation and driving with heavy equipment.